FiorenSt/AutoSourceID-Light/README.md

 ## Step-by-step
+Here we introduce in a simplified version all the steps of ASID-L, for more detailed information check out the ASID-L paper link.

+Training Set

 The training, test and validation set are images from the MeerLICHT telescope while the locations are obtained from GAIA EDR3.
 Although important, the user can skip this step being the U-Net already trained for a series of different SNRs thresholds.
 The training set is made of 3 10496x10496 optical fields divided in 5043 patches of 256x256.
 Appriximately 80% training, 10% test and 10% validation.
 A normalization step is applied to each field separately.
 A U_net also needs the mask training, test and validation set.
 This is made stargting from GAIA EDR3 locations and then patchified in the same way as the optical images.